psu-epl/psu-epl.github.com/doc/equip/printer/form2/index.md

 Open your STL or OBJ files.
 Most parts print better when support at an angle.
 For automatic set-up, use PreForm tools to “orient all,” “generate all,” and “layout all.”
 PreForm will do these steps in sequence if you select “One Click Print.”
 Confirm your print's material and layer height, then click the orange print icon.
 Select which printer to upload the file to from the printer dialogue.

+*Save your .form file to your folder on the eplulti computer and add your print information into the queue.*

 ## Confirm Print on Printer: